01 Apr IELTS Grammar Articles

 I saw an elephant at the zoo.

-Exceptions in IELTS Grammar Articles
+Exceptions In IELTS Grammar Articles

 Every rule has an exception and articles are no different.
 We now know as a rule that nouns starting with a consonant take ‘a’ before them and nouns starting with a vowel take ‘an’.